danwells96/ARISES/DocFiles/Sections/Exercise Domain.md

 ## Future Work
-* Add status indicators to show next planned exercise or other useful information
+* Add status indicators to show next planned exercise or other useful information.
+* Add expanding cells and buttons to edit or remove an exercise log from the database in the table.